-For a more in-depth look at how you can interpret your guide metrics, read part II of our series on Guidebook metrics.
+For a more in-depth look at how you can interpret your guide metrics, read Part 2: Interpreting Guide Metrics.

 Viewing Your Metrics

-On the guide dashboard, you’ll see a prominently displayed number in the Audience management section.
+On the guide dashboard, you’ll also see a prominently displayed number in the Audience management section.
 This number correlates to the number of logged-in users who have accessed your guide at least once.
-You’ll find more information in our Audience Management article.

 After we crunch some numbers, you’ll see your metrics dashboard.
-The metrics dashboard is broken down into two tabs: Trends and Insights.
+The metrics dashboard is broken down into three sections: Trends, Insights, and Engagement.
 Within each category you’ll see a number of different data points, generally with a top level number highlighting a quick takeaway.